 Why study at Roehampton

-- Students have access to excellent sport and exercise science laboratories.
+- You will have access to excellent sport and exercise science laboratories

-- Students have the opportunity to undertake work placements at organisations such as Nuffield Health, the Lawn Tennis Association, Queen Mary’s Hospital Gait Laboratory and a number of London football clubs.
-Read more.
+- There will be an opportunity to undertake work placements at organisations such as Nuffield Health, the Lawn Tennis Association, Queen Mary’s Hospital Gait Laboratory and a number of London football clubs - Read more

 You are introduced to the three key academic disciplines that make up sport sciences – physiology, psychology and biomechanics – and you develop a range of skills for studying sport and exercise.
 Modules include:

 - Applied Sport and Exercise Physiology